codeopensrc/os-react-template/README.md

 - Instead of loading `localhost:5005`, load `localhost:5055`
 See ports in `docker-compose.yml` and `src/config/webpack.config.js` to adjust.

 Now with `:5055` loaded in the browser, when you update a react component you can see the page re-render it.
-The component should keep its state and will not re-run `componentDidMount`.
+The component should keep its state and will not re-run `componentDidMount`/`useEffect` functions.

----

 ### Database